-- Limit or avoid alcohol consumption.
+- limiting or avoiding alcohol consumption

-- Choose a healthy diet.
+- eating a healthy diet

-- Maintain a healthy weight.
+- maintaining a healthy weight

 Long-Term Outlook for Fatty Liver?

 Most cases of fatty liver will not lead to progressive liver disease.
 If the

 the liver to heal completely.
 A biopsy can determine if there is permanent